samarthya/angular/README.md

 # NgFundamentals

+Tryint to learn Angular while creating a tuotrial application with the help of Plural Sight.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

 ## Development server